-- Develop, implement, and regularly communicate the employer's sexual harassment policy.
-Employers insert here where policy located and how to access. - Provide training for managers and employees on sexual harassment prevention. - Ensure clear communication on how to report incidents of sexual harassment or conduct of a sexual harassment supervisors should be aware of the conduct within their supervision. - Managers and supervisors must lead by example and model appropriate conduct refrain from engaging in conduct of a sexual nature. - Managers and supervisors must lead by example and appropriate conduct of a sexual nature. - Managers and supervisors should conduct a sexual harassment climate check throughout the year discuss the topic at a team or staff meeting, in-service day or as part of structured communication such as division/unit newsletter.
+- Develop, implement, and regularly communicate the employer's sexual harassment policy. - Provide training for managers and employees on sexual harassment prevention. - Ensure clear communication on how to report incidents of sexual harassment or conduct of a sexual nature. - Managers and supervisors should monitor their work environment to ensure the workplace is free of sexual harassment supervisors should be aware of the conduct withing their supervision. - Managers and supervisors must lead by example and model appropriate conductrefrain from engaging in conduct of a sexual nature. - Managers and supervisors should conduct a sexual harassment climate check throughout the year - discuss the topic at a team or staff meeting, in-service day or as part of structured communication such as division/unit newsletter.